Reminiscences of Helensburgh, Illawarra Historical Society Bulletin, February 1970

 There were few or no amenities at the mines in those days.
 A miner walked to and from work (there were no conveyances then) and arrived home covered with coal dust and in his work clothes, bowyangs and all.
 Bowyangs were common – a piece of string tied just below the knee to keep the trousers clear of the ground to prevent any possibility of tripping over when working underground.
 They were not confined to miners, many other manual workers, labourers, railway fettlers, etc. used them.
 Bathrooms and present-day facilities at the mine head were in the distant future sixty years ago.
 You had a tub in front of the kitchen fire when you got home.
 There was no mechanisation.
 Coal was picked from the face, loaded into skips by shovel and hauled to the cage by pit ponies.
 These latter lived underground only coming to the surface in the event of strikes (which were not unknown in the early part of the century).
 A miner in those days was a miner in the dictionary sense of the word, not a machine operator as he is now.

 I recently visited Helensburgh for the first time since 1910.
 The old Helensburgh Station has completely disappeared except for a few sandstone blocks in the creek at the back of where the railway buildings stood.
-The tunnels, or at least one of them, is occupied by mushroom growers – the fate of the old Otford tunnel too.
+The tunnels, or at least one of them, are occupied by mushroom growers – the fate of the old Otford tunnel too.
 A comedown from earlier times.

 Whether these reminiscences of a nine year old have any value I’m not sure, but it is surprising to me how much one can remember of those times.
 If I have succeeded in stirring up some interest in the far away part of our city, I am well satisfied.
 Perhaps someone will write a full history – in the not-to-distant future, or I may not be around to see if it agrees with my picture of the town in the balmy days before the First World War.